zriyansh/signoz.io/docs/azure-monitoring/bootstrapping/bootstrap-eventhub.md

         - Resource group: Choose an existing resource group in the same region as the resources you want to monitor or create a new one.
         - Namespace name: Enter a unique name for your namespace, such as `<orgName>-obs-signoz`.
         - Pricing tier: Choose the appropriate pricing tier based on your logging requirements.
+        - Region: Ideally should be the same region as the resources you want to monitor.
+        - Throughput units: The throughput units determine the maximum number of events that can be processed per second.
+You need to choose a value that is appropriate for your logging requirements.
     - Click "Review + create" and then "Create" to provision the Event Hubs namespace.
 2. **Create an event hub:**
     - Once the Event Hubs namespace is created, navigate to it in the Azure portal.